National Day of the Cowboy

 Fun, western-themed free games for ages of all youth, live music by the Cowboys at Heart band and Oklahoma authors are some of the activities scheduled for the day-long celebration.
 Funding for the annual event is from the Oklahoma Arts Council, which helps cover the cost of entertainers, and an art project youth can create and take home – for free!

 Duncan’s original FREE National Day of the Cowboy celebration began at the Chisholm Trail Heritage Center in 2010.
-Since that first official holiday celebration, the local event continues to grow, attracting upwards of 1,000 visitors on this one day – many from out of the area.
+Since that first official holiday celebration, the local event continues to grow, attracting upwards and even more than 1,000 visitors on this one day – many from out of the area.
 It also has become a much-anticipated event for area families.

 *Children’s games and an art project will also be available, made possible with funding from the Oklahoma Arts Council.
 All of the games and art are free!
 Even parents enjoy this.